Art Skool Co-op, 1 Oct 2017. Poster, 29.7 x 21 cm.

 2018 London

-Artist workers’ co-operative that provides access to film and media equipment, training and opportunities for artists working in all mediums.
-The co-operative is committed to Black and POC artists exploring new possibilities for owning the means of production of their work and finding sustainability in their practice. not/nowhere also offers a sliding scale discount for the cost of community n/n subscription for anyone who seeks their programme as an alternative to formalised education.
-The cooperative is located in Homerton, London, and is wheelchair accessible. not/nowhere’s values include accessibility, equity, sustainability and they are working to embed a culture of disability justice into their working framework.
+Black and POC-led artist workers’ cooperative that provides access to film and media equipment, and training in skills and techniques for film, audio, performance and writing.
+Based in East-London, the co-operative is committed to Black and POC artists exploring new possibilities for owning the means of production of their work and finding sustainability in their practice. not/nowhere also provides infrastructural support for artists working in all mediums, and enfranchise people living or working in London to take pleasure in expressing themselves creatively. not/nowhere offers a sliding scale discount for the cost of community n/n subscription for anyone who seeks their programme as an alternative to formal education. not/nowhere’s values include accessibility, equity, sustainability and they are working to embed a culture of disability justice into their working framework.

 Open School East (OSE)